N-Body Simulations of Collective Effects in Spiral and Barred Galaxies: THE EFFECTS OF SOFTENING IN N-BODY SIMULATIONS OF DISK GALAXIES

-However, with the realization that galaxies which possess large scale density wave modes are governed by collective dissipation processes (Zhang 1996), one soon faces the fact that it is impossible to completely avoid collision-like behavior, no matter how large the particle numbers are used: After all, the collective effects in these systems {\em depend} on the near-collision or scattering of particles in the global instabilities to set up long-range correlations to achieve self-organization and to induce secular evolution.
-In some sense, these galactic systems are in a {\em forced relaxation configuration}, with the forcing accomplished by the density wave collisionless shocks, which force the effective Q in the spiral arms to be less than one and lead to inter-particle interactions and correlations.
-Thus, in hindsight, it is also obvious that excess softening reduces the very inter-particle interaction that is the backbone support of collective effects.
-In essence, overly-softened gravity is {\em modified gravity}, and thus is modified Newtonian interaction (not to be confused with the Modified Newtonian Dynamics proposed to account for the flat rotation curves).
-The system one simulates with softened gravity is no longer exactly the same system governed by Newton's gravitational law, but rather a more sluggishly-interacting system.
-This might not be a serious concern if one's interest is in obtaining a modal morphology that mimics the observed galaxy morphology (as shown in the work of Donner \& Thomasson 1994, hereafter DT94, which is the forerunner of long-lasting N-body spiral modes), but as we will show here, it is detrimental to determining the realistic secular mass flow rates that are relevant to physical galaxies.
+One of the rationales for introducing the softening parameter is to achieve an effectively collisionless environment for the duration of the simulation run, so that only long-range interactions determine the formation of density wave patterns in their parent disks.
+However, with the realization that galaxies which possess global density wave modes {\em always} involve partly-local collective dissipation processes, one soon faces the fact that it is impossible to completely avoid collision-like behavior in the simulation of unstable density wave modes, no matter how large a particle number N is used (whether in real galaxies or in simulations): After all, collective effects in these systems {\em depend} on the near-collision or small-angle scattering of particles in the global instabilities (i.e. density wave modes) to set up long-range correlations, in order to achieve self-organization and to induce secular evolution of the basic state of the disk (Z96).
+In some sense, these galactic systems are in a {\em forced relaxation configuration}, with the forcing accomplished by the density wave collisionless shocks.
+The {\em effective} local instability parameter Q$_{eff}$ in the spiral arms is thus always less than one to enable interparticle correlation. {\em A true collisionless configuration will never be able to support self-organization behavior}.

+The custom choice of large softening in the past N-body simulations of disk galaxies, however, reduces the very interparticle interaction that is the backbone support of collective effects, and thus can be responsible for reducing density wave amplitudes in simulated galaxies, as had already been noticed early on (Sellwood 1987).
+Despite perhaps subconsciously knowing the correlation between the choice of softening parameter and the simulated wave amplitude by some researchers, the practice of using large softening (i.e. using a value comparable to the smallest grid size) continued almost universally, partly because these earlier N-body simulations were mainly interested in obtaining a comparable appearance of density wave morphology as that in observed galaxies.
+They are not geared towards the study of secular evolution effects induced by the collective density wave modes, which will require the accurate simulation both of the morphology as well as the amplitude of these density wave modes.